 What CDISC standards are required for submission?

-The FDA and the Japan PMDA require the following:
+The FDA and the Japanese Pharmaceuticals and Medical Devices Agency (PMDA) require the following standards:

 - Controlled Terminology

-Additionally, CDISC standards are the preferred standards for electronic submissions to the China NMPA.
+Additionally, CDISC standards are the preferred standards for electronic submissions to the Chinese National Medical Products Administration (NMPA).

 How are CDISC standards grouped?